DrA1ex/JS_ParticleSystem/README.md

 ##### `webgl2`
 Use WebGL 2.0 to render particles.
-This rendering method allows to effectively display many particles in high resolution.
+This rendering method effectively displays numerous particles in high resolution.
-Render works well on screens with high pixel density and maintain dynamic particle size.
-May not work on older browser versions and on older mobile devices.
-Rendering is very fast, so this render type is recommended for screens with high refresh rates.
+The render works well on screens with high pixel density and maintains dynamic particle size.
+However, it may not function on older browser versions and older mobile devices.
+This rendering technique is highly recommended for screens with high refresh rates due to its fast performance.

 _Demo links_: